Cooking your food

 This is where the heat travels through the shelf, into the baking tray/dish and then on into the food.

 This is where the air within the oven is heated and travels over and through the food.
 It is particularly important in a fan assisted oven and is the reason these cook foods faster.
-It is this last method which may not work properly if the bird is stuffed.

 Why you shouldn't serve burgers rare or pink